EkitaiKani/assignment1/README.md

 Design and develop a responsive website for a company revamp (real or fictional) or a fictional company site of your own Chosen company/product to promote among us (big mistake)

+#### Oops

+fixed nav bar to work on mobile for all pages (now all pages have burger) Also a side note i made the about page look better(?)

 # Major commit 3

 Made the nav bar work for mobile, added overlay for burger (drop down overlay)

 #### Added javascript file for the burger

 ## About page

 added some assets to the about page now has 3 sections: 1 main title, crewmate and imposter roles

 # Major commit 2